-Previously I have spoken about increasing online sales with customer feedback and focussed on collecting the right feedback, at the right place in the funnel.
+Previously we’ve spoken about increasing online sales with customer feedback and focused on collecting the right feedback, at the right place in the funnel.
 It is also vital to fully analyse this data to get the most out the feedback and uncover the best insights, to really optimise your online ordering funnels.

 Here are my top 10 tips on how to better analyse feedback and use it to drive online sales:

 1. Analyse all feedback

 This may sound obvious, but it is vital that you actually analyse all the feedback you get – otherwise why bother collecting it in the first place!

 Whilst some feedback may give fairly standard or unremarkable details (which will also be useful – see the section below on trends), some may contain information that could potentially be a major breakthrough for your business.

 2. Categorize (and sub-categorize) feedback

 You will find rapidly that feedback will start to fall into more general categories – these could include the speed of your service (or lack of), accuracy, courtesy and helpfulness of particular staff, price and choice of products, availability or location etc.

 Sorting feedback into categories will immediately help to show a wider picture of how the customer views your business and services.
 Of course some customers may comment on a number of categories and you can file these accordingly.

 You will probably find that sub-categories are also very useful.
 This will help to highlight the less noticeable elements of your business operations, which could actually prove to be very significant to your overall proposition.
 Often these ‘hidden’ elements are the ones that are significantly pleasing or annoying your customers and website visitors.